Amgi1/ECL/Statistics - Machine Learning/README.md

 This folder contains a series of Machine Learning exercises completed using R.

-This was done as part of the course "MOD 2.3: Statistical Engineering".
+This was done as part of the course *MOD 2.3: Statistical Engineering*.
 The markdown elements of the notebooks are written in French.
 Due to the way these notebooks were imported, there may be issues regarding file paths when importing.

 ### 1- Linear Regression